372groupproject/milestones-team14-makaylaworden-jcollins1/code/README.txt

               after they have been modified in some way

 (5) p3_numbers.ruby
+    - This small program shows how to use Integers and floating point numbers in different ways within Ruby.
+Integers and floating point numbers can be used for arithmetic computations and be able to traverse in a loop.
+Since everyting is an object in Ruby, Integers are able to be used as such and have certain methods that can be invoked to start a loop.
+You can also change the type of Integer and floating point easily.
+    - To compile and run this program:
+        - Download and save p3_numbers.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p3_numbers.ruby
+            - Print the command: ruby p3_numbers.ruby
+            - This will compile and run the program and will print the resulting values of using Integers and floating point numbers in different ways (b) Atom editor:
+            - Load the file p3_numbers.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and will print the resulting values of using Integers and floating point numbers in different ways

 (6) p3_strings.ruby
+    - This small program shows how to use and modify Strings within Ruby.
+Ruby does allow for escape characters when creating a String.
+There are numerous methods that can be invoked on Strings which can be found within the file.
+    - To compile and run this program:
+        - Download and save p3_strings.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p3_strings.ruby
+            - Print the command: ruby p3_strings.ruby
+            - This will compile and run the program and will print the resulting values of using Strings in different ways
+        (b) Atom editor:
+            - Load the file p3_strings.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and will print the resulting values of using Strings in different ways

 (7) p3_symbols.ruby
+    - This small program shows how to use symbols in Ruby.
+Symbols in Ruby are immutable and act as a light-weight String in that they have a slightly better performance and take up less memory.
+Symbols can be thought of as Enums which are commom in many other languages
+    - To compile and run this program:
+        - Download and save p3_symbols.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p3_symbols.ruby
+            - Print the command: ruby p3_symbols.ruby
+            - This will compile and run the program and will print the symbols and their values (b) Atom editor:
+            - Load the file p3_symbols.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and will print the symbols and their values

 (8) p3_runtime_error.ruby
+    - This small program shows how to create different types of runtime errors when coding in Ruby.
+The first example shows how to use the 'raise' keyword to throw an exception at any time and make the program crash.
+This will occur if line 22 is not commented out because line 22 calls the method that invokes the 'raise' keyword.
+If line 22 is commented out, then the program will cause an ArgumentError when calling the next method inverse().
+      It will cause as error because it will pass in a String when it needs to be a number of some sorts.
+    - To compile and run this program:
+        - Download and save p3_runtime_error.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p3_runtime_error.ruby
+            - Print the command: ruby p3_runtime_error.ruby
+            - This will compile and run to the point where it hits the 'raise' keyword or when it reaches the ArgumentError.
+        (b) Atom editor:
+            - Load the file p3_runtime_error.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run to the point where it hits the 'raise' keyword or when it reaches the ArgumentError

 (9) p3_handle_exceptions.ruby
+    - This small program shows how to get around an exception without allowing the program to crash.
+The keyword to catch an exception is 'rescue'.
+This will allow for the program to rescue the error and be able to continue successfully
+    - To compile and run this program:
+        - Download and save p3_handle_exceptions.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p3_handle_exceptions.ruby
+            - Print the command: ruby p3_handle_exceptions.ruby
+            - This will compile and run the program and show the results of getting around an exception
+        (b) Atom editor:
+            - Load the file p3_handle_exceptions.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will compile and run the program and show the results of getting around an exception

 (10) p3_compile_errors.ruby
+    - This small program shows how to create compiler errors when coding in Ruby.
+This program creates two different types of compiler errors.
+The first is a NameError because a variable was used before it was declared.
+The second is a syntax error because the array that is being declared is missing the end ']'.
+You will have to commment out line 13 to see the syntax error message
+    - To compile and run this program:
+        - Download and save p3_compile_errors.ruby onto your machine (a) Command Line:
+            - From the command line go into the directory that has p3_compile_errors.ruby
+            - Print the command: ruby p3_compile_errors.ruby
+            - This will not compile or run because it contains two compiler errors that will cause the program to crash
+        (b) Atom editor:
+            - Load the file p3_numbers.ruby into the workspace
+            - Click Packages -> Script -> Run Script
+            - This will not compile or run because it contains two compiler errrors that will cause the program to crash

 (11)